MSU-DHI-Lab/kora-documentation/docs/getting-started/installing_kora_lamp.md

         cd ..

-1. Run the following three commands, using the exact locations described in the successful installation message (reproduced here in case you are coming back to Terminal after learning that your installation requires these settings to work).
+1. Run the following three commands, using the exact locations described in the successful installation message (the screenshot is reproduced below).
 These will set the "Write" (and "Execute") permissions for "Group" correctly.
 Hit "Enter" after each command (i.e. run each on its own).

         chmod -R 757 kora/bootstrap/cache/
     <span></span>